Chart Color Schemes

 Burdekin has shown very soft population growth performance across periods assessed by AreaSearch

-Burdekin's population, as per AreaSearch's analysis, stood at around 7,894 by November 2025.
-This figure reflects a growth of 236 individuals (3.1%) since the 2021 Census, which reported a population of 7,658.
-The increase is inferred from the estimated resident population of 7,903 in June 2024 and an additional 3 validated new addresses post-Census.
-This results in a density ratio of 1.6 persons per square kilometer.
-Burdekin's growth rate of 3.1% since the Census places it within 0.5 percentage points of its SA3 area (3.6%), indicating strong growth fundamentals.
-Overseas migration accounted for approximately 87.0% of overall population gains recently.
+Burdekin's population, as per AreaSearch's analysis, is approximately 7,894 as of November 2025.
+This figure reflects an increase of 236 people from the 2021 Census, which reported a population of 7,658.
+The change is inferred from the estimated resident population of 7,903 in June 2024 and an additional three validated new addresses since the Census date.
+This results in a population density ratio of 1.6 persons per square kilometer.
+Burdekin's growth rate of 3.1% since the census is within 0.5 percentage points of the SA3 area's growth rate of 3.6%.
+The primary driver for this growth was overseas migration, contributing approximately 87.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Looking ahead, population projections indicate a decline of 952 persons by 2041.
-However, specific age cohorts like the 85 and over group are projected to expand by 74 individuals.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, population projections indicate a decline of 952 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to expand by 74 people.

 Frequently Asked Questions - Population